15 Emergency Numbers You Need

 When you have a non-emergency situation that involves the police, you can call your local police department.
 For example, you may have a question about filing a restraining order, or you might want to report something you’ve witnessed that concerns you and that may need immediate attention from local authorities.
 Even if it’s not something that requires you to call 911, this is still a critical emergency number to have.

 It’s a great idea to have your local Fire Department number as well.
-Of course, 911 would get them your house as well.
+Of course, 911 would get them to your house as well.
 Time is critical when you smell smoke or see flames.

 Please sign up for Reverse 911 in your area.
 You must register your cell phone with your local Reverse 911 Notification System if you want to be notified of possible dangers in your location.
-You can “Google” Reverse 911 Emergency Notification in your city or county and you should be able to find it.
+You can “Google” Reverse 911 Emergency Notification in your city or county, and you should be able to find it.
 Please do it today!

 5. Animal Poison Control Center